ademonteverde/discord-notifier-bot/README.md

 - discord.js
 - node-cron
 - dotenv
-- Plain ol’ JSON files for data storage
+- JSON files for data storage

 ## Folder Vibes

-- `data/` – Where user and member data lives
-- `handlers/` – Handles commands and events
-- `utils/` – Helper functions, birthday logic, and more
 - `index.js` – The main bot script
+- `handlers/` – Handles commands and events (birthday, welcome, message tracking)
+- `utils/` – Helper functions, birthday logic, storage, and API integrations
+- `data/` – Where real user and member data lives (gitignored)
+- `data-sample/` – Sample JSON files so you know what the data should look like
+- `.env.example` – Shows you what secrets to set

 ## Getting Started